wso2/docs-is/en/docs/learn/configuring-user-name-recovery.md

 	3. Click **Update**.

-4. To mimic a forgotten user name:
+4. To mimic a forgotten username:

 	1. On the Sign In screen of the WSO2 Identity Server User Portal at `https://localhost:9443/user-portal/`, click **Username**.